The Foundation is pleased to offer the following grant programs that are currently open:

-The Community Foundation for Perry County grant application is open to public and nonprofit organizations.
-Projects should increase quality of life, create access to opportunities, or implement a solution for a need in Perry County within one or more of the Pillars of Prosperity: arts and culture, community and economic development, education, environmental stewardship, and health and human services.
+The Community Fund grant application is open to public and nonprofit organizations.
+Projects should increase quality of life, create access to opportunities, or implement a solution for a need in that community within one or more of the Pillars of Prosperity: arts and culture, community and economic development, education, environmental stewardship, and health and human services.